Open Season (film series)

-The Open Season film series from Sony Pictures Animation consists of the animated film Open Season (2006) and its three direct-to-video sequels Open Season 2 (2008), Open Season 3 (2010), and Open Season: Scared Silly (2015) along with a short film Boog and Elliot's Midnight Bun Run (2007).
+The Open Season film series is an American media franchise consists of the animated film Open Season (2006), its direct-to-video sequels and prequel Open Season 2 (2008), Open Season 3 (2010), and Open Season: Scared Silly (2015), the short film Boog and Elliot's Midnight Bun Run (2007), the television series Open Season: Call of Nature (2023–2024), and a video game based on the first film.

+The franchise follows Boog, a 900-pound domesticated grizzly bear who is transferred from his home of Timberline to the open Forrest.
+He and his one-antlered mule deer friend Elliot, embark on adventures that challenge their roles as wild animals.

 Films

 Open Season (2006)

 In the tranquil town of Timberline, a 900-pound grizzly bear named Boog has his perfect world turned upside down after he meets Elliot, a one-antlered mule deer.
 After Elliot messes up Boog's nature show, they end up tranquilized by Boog's owner Ranger Beth and then her friend Sheriff Gordy tells her to release them into the Timberline National Forest before open season for only 3 days.
 But when hunting season comes, it is up to Boog and Elliot to rally all the other forest animals and turn the tables on the hunters.
 In the end, Boog decides to stay in the forest and says goodbye to Beth (who had returned to take Boog home).